learn-co-curriculum/structured-intro-the-learn-philosophy/README.md

-# Welcome to Learn
+# Welcome to Flatiron School

-Welcome to Learn!
+Welcome to Flatiron School!
 We're thrilled that you've joined our community of learners!
 In this lesson, we want to talk about the Learn platform and philosophy.

 The Learn platform is designed for people who are passionate, curious,